Dry Van Shipping

 Dry Van shipping is what most people think of when they think of shipping.
 It is the most common mode in logistics management, if you see a semi-truck on the road chances are it is pulling a dry van trailer.
 The term ‘dry van’ comes from the fact that the trailer keeps the goods inside dry and protected from the elements such as rain or road debris.
 Dry van will work for any kind of shipment that does not have a special requirement such as temperature control.

-Benefits Of a Dry Van and Truckload Shipping
+Benefits of Dry Van Shipping

 Price Affecting Factors of Dry Van Services